Biography of Edgar Degas

 This is more evidence of Degas being a free-thinker, willing to challenge the orthodoxy.
 That character trait is also noticeable in his works of the ballet.

 Degas' first love was painting.
-But his second was opera and the ballet.
+But his second loves were opera and the ballet.
 As noted above, opera was the thing he missed most about Paris during his five-month stint in New Orleans.

 Degas was a season ticket holder at the Paris Opera, where the city's ballet also performed, and was allowed behind-the-scenes access unavailable to the general public.